Digital modernization & its need in the business of today

 The risks and challenges of digital modernization.

-Embracing a culture of digital modernization requires knowledge, skills and both a clear as well as flexible vision of what to change and why.
+Embracing a culture of digital modernization requires knowledge, skills, and both a clear as well as a flexible vision of what to change and why.
 Often all the necessary expertise will not be readily available from the resident IT staff and may be hard and expensive to recruit for.
 We believe that professional services and specialized outsourcing firms have an efficient role to play to ease the risk and complexity of these initiatives.
-As long as there is no long-term lock-in and a clear path to knowledge transfer and self-service, such engagements are highly effective and cost efficient.
+As long as there is no long-term lock-in and a clear path to knowledge transfer and self-service, such engagements are highly effective and cost-efficient.

-These are some of the most common problems companies face when opting for a digital modernization:
+These are some of the most common problems companies face when opting for digital modernization:

 Security challenges with cloud technologies;